i1Zeus/Travel-API/README.md

 ## About this project

-I've just started working api in laravel and this is my first project.
-I've used laravel 8 and php 7.4. used mysql database. used postman for testing api. used laravel dusk for testing. used laravel ui for authentication. used laravel sanctum for authentication.
+I've just started working api in Laravel and this is my first project.
+I've used Laravel 8 and php 7.4. used mysql database. used postman for testing api. used Laravel dusk for testing. used Laravel ui for authentication. used Laravel sanctum for authentication.

 ## More about this project

-You'll find That I've installed [UnoCSS](https://unocss.dev), that was too as a test there is only a little of ppl that have installed it with Laravel.
+* You'll find That I've installed [UnoCSS](https://unocss.dev), that was too as a test there is only a little of ppl that have installed it with Laravel.
+* Used Laravel pint for styling and formatting the code.
+* Used Larastan for static analysis.

 ## How to install UnoCSS with Laravel